Logit-Transporters/portfolio/README.md

 ## 📄 License

-Inherits from the initial license from startup Next.js template
+Inherits from the initial license from solid Next.js template

 ### 🔌 Docs